Choosing to bring a PR (Public Relations) and communications agency on board is, for some, a no brainer. For others, it’s a leap into the unknown.

 8. Make the impossible, possible

-PR activity typically demands a seasonal focus or for efforts to be sunk into a project or an important event.
-These peaks in workload can be difficult to resource in-house or to pull off without a hitch, but this is where agencies can step in and make what might seem impossible, possible.
+PR activity often demands a seasonal focus or efforts for a project or important event.
+These workload peaks can be hard to manage in-house, but agencies can step in and make the impossible possible.

-We’ve already talked about why a continual under-current of PR can be beneficial, but that’s not to say that the ‘big deal’ opportunities in the calendar year don’t deserve a big push.
+We’ve discussed why a continual PR presence can be beneficial, but ‘big deal’ opportunities in the calendar year also deserve a big push.

-They absolutely do and can really propel an organisation in the level of exposure to be gained.
-It’s often a case of ‘all hands on deck’ and agencies can work with you – alongside a detailed plan that they’ll be adept at producing – to ensure every base is covered.
+They can significantly boost an organisation’s exposure.
+It’s often a case of ‘all hands on deck’.
+Agencies can work with you, alongside a detailed plan they excel at producing, to ensure every base is covered.

-Whether that’s putting the time into preparation months ahead; working with speakers, refining presentations, giving a pre-interview pep-talk, sorting event logistics or chaperoning media and VIPs, the agency that’s an extension of your team, can leave an important and positive impression that reflects well on you.
+Whether it’s preparing months ahead, working with speakers, refining presentations, giving pre-interview pep-talks, sorting event logistics or chaperoning media and VIPs, an agency that acts as an extension of your team can leave a positive impression that reflects well on you.

 9. Extend your team

 As any HR professional will tell you, an employee costs an organisation far more than the headline salary.
-Compare that to a PR agency set-up that brings a breadth of talent, but without the overhead.
+Compare that to a PR agency set-up that brings a breadth of talent without the overhead.

-Agencies are normally structured according to a time-based model, meaning that what you pay correlates to the number of hours delivered by any one individual.
-Those with more experience or offering specialist knowledge will typically command a higher hourly rate than a team member in the first throng of their PR career (who – by the way will typically make up on their reduced years of experience with buckets of enthusiasm, tenacity and an ability to churn out work like no tomorrow).
+Agencies are usually structured according to a time-based model.
+What you pay correlates to the number of hours delivered by any one individual.
+Those with more experience or offering specialist knowledge will typically command a higher hourly rate.
+A team member early in their PR career will make up for their reduced years of experience with enthusiasm, tenacity and an ability to churn out work like no tomorrow.

-The upshot is that the different attributes from a team are tapped into when they are needed and scaled back when they are not.
-This dial-up, dial-down opportunity is difficult to replicate in-house and can make agencies a really cost-effective solution.
+The upshot is that the different attributes from a team are tapped into when needed and scaled back when not.
+This dial-up, dial-down opportunity is hard to replicate in-house and can make agencies a cost-effective solution.

 10. Provide a fresh perspective